+- Binoculars

 (wear them around your neck to keep them from getting sandy)

 - Sandwich board sign

 - Chair

-- Clipboard
+- · Clipboard with datasheet

 - Slingshot (optional)

 - Vest

-(The vest contains labeled pockets for leashes, brochures, and dog biscuits.
-These are additional supplies available in the office.
+(The vest contains labeled pockets for rope leashes, binoculars and placards.
+There are additional supplies available in the office.
 Please make sure that the pockets have sufficient supplies.)